pleonard212/scribe-theatrical-programs/README.md

 Files in `scripts/` are for ingesting data from Yale's file servers.
 They process both the cataloging metadata as well as transform the TIFs from the scanners.

 # EnsembleAtYale project
-Files in `ensembleatyale/` comprise a Scribe [Project](https://github.com/zooniverse/scribeAPI/wiki/Creating-Your-Project) for Yale theatrical programs
+Files in `EnsembleAtYale/` comprise a Scribe [Project](https://github.com/zooniverse/scribeAPI/wiki/Creating-Your-Project) for Yale theatrical programs.
+This folder should go in the `project/` directory of a ScribeAPI instance.